cloudmesh/classes/docs/source/i524/technologies.rst

      According to Amazon Web Services, Amazon Relation Database Service (Amazon RDS) is a web service which makes it easy to setup, operate and scale relational databases in the cloud.
-As mentioned in :cite:`AmazonRDS` It allows to create and use MySQL, Oracle, SQL Server, and PostgreSQL databases in the cloud.
+As mentioned in :cite:`www-AmazonRDS` It allows to create and use MySQL, Oracle, SQL Server, and PostgreSQL databases in the cloud.
 Thus, codes, applications and tools used with existing databases can be used with Amazon RDS.
-The basic components of Amazon(As listed in :cite:`AmazonRDSComponents`) RDS include: DB
+The basic components of Amazon(As listed in :cite:`www-AmazonRDSComponents`) RDS include: DB
      Instances: DB instance is an isolated database environment in the cloud.
 Regions and availability zones: Region is a data center location which contains Availability Zones.
 Availability Zone is